 Canon 100D versus Canon 70D

 The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS 70D are two digital cameras that were officially introduced, respectively, in March 2013 and July 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 100D has a resolution of 17.9 megapixel, whereas the 70D provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon 100D and the Canon 70D are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).